onepf/AppDF/specification/appds_spec_1_0.md

 Required.
 No attributes.

 Comma separated list of keywords.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.

 <table>
   <tr>